 Child custody mediation and child custody litigation are the two options that you have.
 Most divorce cases in Thailand tend to get stuck in litigation over child custody as well as property.
 It is not common however before child custody litigation you can try mediation.
 It is much cheaper as well as faster.
 Most issues tend to be about access to children and also the continual fight over money and maintenance.

 Mediation has many advantages such as lower cost as well as a shorter period of time to find a common solution.
-It’s a bit of horse trading as you don’t always walk away with what you wanted in full but it does allow you to trade one aspect of the divorce for another.
-Spousal maintenance can become an issue as the women might not have had the standard of living before the marriage compared to what she had afterward.
+It’s a bit of horse-trading as you don’t always walk away with what you wanted in full.
+It does however allow you to trade one aspect of the divorce for another.
+Spousal maintenance can become an issue as the woman might not have had the standard of living.
+This compared to before the marriage compared to what she had afterward.

-Once a year he would come to Thailand for visit them and was allowed to take them out during the school holidays to see more of Thailand without leaving the country.
+Once a year he would come to Thailand for visiting them and be allowed to take them out during the school holidays to see more of Thailand without leaving the country.
 They also agreed that once the children reached the age of 16 he could take them to see the United Kingdom.
-John however refused to negotiate around spousal support as Lek was well qualified and had a high paying job in Bangkok.
-Lek agreed in the end to John paying for her MBA as a once off settlement.
+John however refused to negotiate around spousal support as Lek was well qualified and had a high-paying job in Bangkok.
+Lek agreed in the end to John paying for her MBA as a once-off settlement.
 The cost of reaching the settlement was minimal and took less than a week to agree to and to draft their agreement for them.

 Bob is getting divorced from Nui and he is divorcing her as she has a gambling addiction.
-She has not worked in many years and refuses to contribution to the household.
+She has not worked in many years and refuses to contribute to the household.
 Mediation did not help much as Bob felt that his children would be better off in his home country.
 The litigation dragged on for two years however during this time there was the cost of litigation.

-If you are going to litigate or mediate then ensure that you get a good family lawyer in Thailand and that you are able to prove that you would make the better parent than for your ex-wife or any other family member which may also offer to look after the children.
+If you are going to litigate or mediate then ensure that you get a good family lawyer in Thailand and that you are able to prove that you would make a better parent than your ex-wife or any other family member which may also offer to look after the children.

-The information contained in our website is for general information purposes only and does not constitute legal advice.
+The information contained on our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.